The Cesium Flash

-They drove to a wooded area.
-Susanna parked her pick-up.
-Alfred took his video camera and handheld GPS device out of his bag and they walked towards the predicted landing site.
+They drive to a wooded area.
+Susanna parks her pick-up.
+Alfred took his video camera and handheld GPS device out of his bag and they walk towards the predicted landing site.
 Susanna seemed more agitated as they walked deeper into the woods.

 They reached the edge of a meadow.
-Alfred stepped a few feet away from Susanna in the hope this would make her less apprehensive.
-She walked next to Alfred.
+Alfred steps a few feet away from Susanna in the hope this would make her less apprehensive.
+She walks next to Alfred.
 He concluded it was the UFO and not him that made her apprehensive.

 The space ship came into view and Alfred videoed the craft.

-Susanna screamed; “We have to get out of here!
+Susanna screams; “We have to get out of here!
 We have to get out of here!”